Students and Parents: What to Expect at your first encampment

 Communication at the Encampment

 The administration of both legal prescription and legal non-prescription medication(s) is the responsibility of the CAP member, not the CAP Corporation.
+100% of the medications brought by cadets (prescribed or over-the-counter) must be listed on the CAP Forms 160 and 163 with a signed authorization by parents or legal guardian.
 The authority for members who have reached the age of majority (18 in most locations) to bring legal medications to CAP activities rests with that member.
 The responsibility for members who have not reached the age of majority to bring legal medications to CAP activities rests with that member’s parent or legal guardian.
 See CAPR 160-1, Operation of the CAP Health Service Program, for further guidance on medications and medical care.

 If your cadet has a medical need to have food available to eat between meals, be sure to note this on the medical form.